How to Use Targeting in a Media Buying Campaign

 That you can easily target language on the campaign settings.

-The results of your campaign may vary during the day, depending on the offer type.
+The results of your campaign may vary during the day, depending on the offer type, and targeting.

 Adult offers tend to perform better in the evening and at night.